kwsportracing/site/docs/dates.md

 | Friday September 20                | Grand Bend Motorplex | $160                   |
 | Saturday October 12                | Grand Bend Motorplex | $160                   |

-**Notes:** Pre-registration price applies up to 1 week prior to the event.
+**Notes:** Pre-registration price applies when registering AND sending payment at least 1 week prior to the event.
 Any registration after that has passed will add on $20.
 All pricing is tax inclusive and includes a BBQ lunch.

 ### Bundle and Save!